ampproject/amp.dev/content/docs/guides/analytics_amp/analytics-vendors.md

 Type attribute value: `nielsen`

 Adds support for Nielsen DCR.
 Please contact your Nielsen representative to get set up with your `apid` as well as assist in defining the remaining parameters in the `vars` section.
+More information can be found at [nielsen.com](http://www.nielsen.com).

 ### OEWA